Lohmann & Rauscher: History

 In 1998, the Austrian family business Rauscher merged with the German medical device manufacturer counterpart Lohmann Medical.
 This merger created Lohmann & Rauscher International GmbH & Co.
 KG, (also known as L&R) with headquarters based in both Rengsdorf and Vienna.

 In 2013, L&R established a full subsidiary in China.
 Following market entry through the Chinese joint venture “Topamed,” L&R founded its own company, L&R China, with headquarters in Shanghai and Beijing.

+In 2014, it acquired Solaris Inc., specialists in the area of lymphology and compression hosiery.

 In 2016 the Lohmann College underwent refurbishment for 2.2 million euros including a slight pivot in user to a conference venue as well as a training facility.